Teaching Philosophy

 Intrinsic Knowledge Based on Quality

-There is a memorable scene in Robert Pirsig’s autobiographical novel Zen and the Art of Motorcycle Maintenance in which a professor, teaching freshman rhetoric, arrives at an unsettling realization.
-Rules for good writing can be helpful, he discovers, but they do not actually define what good writing is.
-To test this idea, he asks students to choose between pairs of essays.
-Again and again, the class correctly identifies which essay is better, even though they lack the formal training to articulate the reason.
+There is a memorable scene in Robert Pirsig’s autobiographical novel Zen and the Art of Motorcycle Maintenance in which a professor teaching freshman rhetoric arrives at an unsettling realization: rules for good writing can be helpful, but they do not define what good writing is.
+To test this, he asks his students to choose between pairs of essays.
+Again and again, they choose the better one—even though they cannot explain why.

-At first the students resist the conclusion.
+From this, the professor draws a provocative conclusion: the students already possess the ability to recognize good writing.
+At first, they resist this idea.
 They assume that recognizing quality requires specialized instruction or authority.
-Yet the experiment gradually reveals something surprising: they already possess the ability to recognize good writing.
 The students who struggle most with this discovery are often the “good students,” those who are most accustomed to following rules and waiting for teachers to tell them what is correct.

 The professor eventually removes grades from the course altogether.
 His point is not that quality is arbitrary, but that it is not created by the teacher’s judgment.
 Instead, students must learn to recognize it directly for themselves.